alefais/windflow-applications/README.md

-# Benchmarching Applications - WindFlow version
+# Benchmarking Applications - WindFlow version

 This repository contains a collection of Data Stream Processing applications implemented using the [WindFlow](https://github.com/ParaGroup/WindFlow) library.
 WindFlow is a C++17 library for parallel stream processing on shared-memory architectures featuring multi-core CPUs and GPU devices.
 Further information on the usage and the operators provided by the WindFlow API can be found in the [official documentation](https://paragroup.github.io/WindFlow/).